microsoft/healthfutures-evagg/README.md

 The `.env` file contains a set of environment variables that are used to configure pipeline behavior.
 To leave any optional settings unset, simply comment them out or delete them from your `.env` file.

-Here is an minimal example `.env` file that can be used for a basic test of pipeline functionality if your AOAI Service Resource is configured for EntraID-based authentication.
+Here is an minimal example `.env` file that can be used for a basic test of pipeline functionality if your AOAI Service Resource is configured for EntraID-based authentication/authorization.

 ```bash
 AZURE_OPENAI_DEPLOYMENT="gpt-4-1106-preview" # whatever model name you chose during model deployment